Utah's Connection to

 The Henry C. White Educational Council, which later disbanded to join and support the Utah Association for the Deaf, sold hot dogs, chips, and drinks throughout the day to raise funds for the FSSA.
 Furthermore, the Salt Lake City community donated $326.00 to the FSSA (Marsh, UAD Bulletin, November 2006).
 Rodney W. Walker, 88, a 1939 Gallaudet graduate and the oldest attendee, was present.

-Ron Burdett and his wife, Joyanne K. Rasmus, established Tent City in St. George.
+Ronald C. Burdett, known as "Ron," and his wife, Joyanne K. Rasmus, established Tent City in St. George.
 They both graduated from Gallaudet College in 1970 and were active in the Deaf community.
 Fourteen people took part in Tent City.
 During the gathering, Joyanne shared that Gallaudet, as a result of the Deaf President Now in 1988, has helped make a world of difference for the Deaf and Hard of Hearing everywhere in the world (Burdett, UAD Bulletin, November 2009).
 Ron Burdett, who is the son of Kenneth C. Burdett, a 1934 Gallaudet graduate, and brother-in-law of Phil Bravin, a member of Gallaudet's board of trustees, gave a brief history of the Deaf President Now and Unity for Gallaudet organizations.
-Joyanne noted that Ron's insight was "both meaningful and inspirational" (Burdett, UAD Bulletin, November 2009, p.
-7).
 She described the moment as "both touching and inspiring" (Burdett, UAD Bulletin, November 2009, p.
 7).
-Thanks to the advanced technology available, Deaf people across the country could read blogs, view video vlogs about protest events, and stay informed.
+The advanced technology available has empowered the Deaf community by allowing individuals across the country to read blogs and watch video vlogs about protest events.
+This has enabled them to stay informed, marking a significant step forward in the progress and empowerment of the Deaf community.

 Gallaudet University has Appointed